DIY Advent Calendar for a Very Crafty Christmas Countdown

 STEP THIRTEEN // Pin the two star shapes right sides together, sandwiching the end of your ribbon between them.
 Stitch around the star, catching the cut end of the ribbon in the seam and leaving the long part of the ribbon in the gap that you will use to flip the star right side out.

 STEP FOURTEEN // Flip the star right sides out using the ribbon to pull the far end through the gap.
 Poke out all its pointy bits – this can get a little finicky.
-If you don’t own a point turner, you may substitute any pointy but not sharp household object like a crochet hook or the rounded edge of a bobby pin.
+If you don’t own a point turner, you may substitute any pointy (but not sharp) household object, like a crochet hook or the rounded edge of a bobby pin.

 STEP FIFTEEN // Procure some stuffing – you can use craft stuffing, cabbage fabric or chop up the leftover yellow felt into stuffing sized bits.
-Stuff your little star, filling out the points, and then hand sew up the gap with a ladder stitch.
+Stuff your little star, filling out the points, and then hand sew the gap with a ladder stitch.

 Your Christmas Tree Advent Calendar is now complete!
 Hang it up and fill your house with festive cheer and jolly expectation.